google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Short Recap

-Abram's concern, had become so great, that the Lord had begun to take notice:
+Abram's concern had become so great that the Lord had begun to take notice:

-"O Sovereign Lord, what more can you give to me since I remain childless and the one who will inherit my estate is my personal servant Eliezer of Damascus?
+"Do not be afraid Abram.
+I am your shield, your very great reward."
+The Lord would tell him.
+But Abram needed to hear more than what the Lord had just told him: "O Sovereign Lord, what more can you give to me since I remain childless and the one who will inherit my estate is my personal servant Eliezer of Damascus?
+You have given me no children; so a servant in my household will be my heir." -- Genesis 15:2,3

-And of course, the Lord would go further, by instructing Abram to go outside.
-And once Abram was outside, the Lord said:
+And, of course, the Lord would go further by instructing Abram to go outside.

-"Eliezer of Damascus will not be your heir, but a son coming from your own body will be your heir.'
 Then He brought him outside and said, 'Look up at the heavens and count the stars - if indeed you can count them.
 So shall your offspring will be.'" -- Genesis 15:4,5

-And it's at this point from within our journey, where we find, that Abram's wife, Sarai -- did not have any children that she could call her own.
-And of course, we'd already knew this from Abram.
-Since he'd already revealed his concerns to the Lord, when it came to him having an heir.
+However that may be, we move forward.
+It's at this point in our journey that we discover that Abram's wife, Sarai, had no children of her own.
+And, of course, we'd already known this from Abram since he'd already revealed his concerns to the Lord when it came to him having an heir.

 Bible Study Online